16davidj/renderabl/README.md

 If a model is changed in schema.prisma, rerun these two commands:

 `npx prisma migrate dev --name init` and `npx prisma generate`

+# 1/7/25 Update: to get this fully working, run the infraWebApp backend (frontend optional), and run sampleApp frontend and backend.